ibexa/documentation-developer/docs/permissions/limitation_reference.md

 |------|------|------|
 |`<int>`|`<int>`|All valid integers can be set as value(s)|

-## PaymentOwner Limitation
+## PaymentOwner limitation

-The Payment Owner (`PaymentOwner`) Limitation specifies whether the user can modify a payment.
+The Payment Owner (`PaymentOwner`) limitation specifies whether the user can modify a payment.

 ### Possible values